chr15m/MonsterVST/README.md

   * You will need the original VST SDK version 2.4 unzipped into the vstsdk2.4 directory.
   * You will need the `mingw32` package installed, for example with aptitude.

+Copyright Chris McCormick, 2013, GPLv3 licensed.
+See the file COPYING.txt for details.